Rock Python: Powers and abilities

 Rock Python has durable skin, muscle, and bones, similar to his namesake.
 He is impervious to high-caliber arms fire, powerful explosions, intense heat and deadly impacts.
 He carries small "snake eggs" which, upon impact, release various substances such as smoke bombs, acid, and plastic explosives; and "snake wrap", long metallic ribbons designed to ensnare and immobilize opponents.

+In other media

+Rock Python received a figure in the Marvel Legends line.